browserengineering/book/book/browsersandweb.md

     software within the computer, as a trusted assistant and advocate.

-This vision of the web is neither simple nor obvious; it is the result ofexperimentation and research reaching back to nearly the beginning of computing.
+This vision of the web is neither simple nor obvious; it is the result of experimentation and research reaching back to nearly the beginning of computing.
 And the web _also_ needed rich computer displays, powerful UI-building libraries, fast consumer networks, and sufficient CPU power and information storage capacity.
 As so often happens, the